-Yes, during electives periods—January '13, January '14, and Spring '14.
-Every January you may choose to take one or two weekends of electives.
+Yes, approximately 25% of the courses you take can be electives.
+Every January you may choose to take one or two electives.
+You will also take two electives in your final spring.
 Electives offered vary from year to year but include advanced topics and cutting-edge research.
-MIT EMBA students may also take advantage of full cross-registration privileges at Harvard and in MIT's full-time programs.
+MIT EMBA students may also take advantage of full cross-registration privileges at Harvard and in MIT’s full-time programs.

 How practical is the coursework?

 The MIT EMBA focuses on real work-based problems that have measurable business repercussions.
 The bulk of your class activities and projects will involve working in teams to analyze business models and case studies, develop strategies that help solve complex business problems, and fine-tune your leadership skills.
 Most important, as an MIT EMBA student, you will be expected to take what you learn and apply it to your own workplace and to action-learning projects based in other enterprises.